frankyeh/DSI-Studio-Website/doc/cli_t2.md

 dsi_studio --action=qc --source=*.sz --check_btable=1
 ```

+For `--action=qc`, `--check_btable=1` enables b-table checking, while the presence of `--template=<template>` determines whether the template-aware check is used.
+Without `--template`, QC uses the no-template check.
+This differs from `--action=rec`, where the numeric `--check_btable` value selects the reconstruction-time checking mode described below.

 If a representative good-quality acquisition indicates a consistent swap/flip convention (for example `021fx`), apply the corresponding **b-table-only** correction to scans known to share that acquisition/export convention.
 For `021fx`, swap y and z to obtain `012`, then flip x:

 ```bash